IgorGadomskii/FlipImageApp/README.md

 # FlipImageApp

 Just a simple app to practice some code.
-It flips and rptates images.
+It flips and rotates images.